jhammarstedt/Spotify-Live-Lyrics/README.md

 ### Setting up kafka and zookeper
 We use Kafka as our data source, which is a distributed, partitioned, replicated commit log service.
-This section presents the steps you need to do to install Kafka on a Linux machine.
+This the section presents the steps you need to do to install Kafka on a Linux machine.

-If you already have kafka and zookeeper installed you can skip the first 6 steps, just create the topic lyricgen.
+If you already have Kafka and zookeeper installed you can skip the first 6 steps, just create the topic lyricgen.
 If not follow the steps below:
 <details>
   <summary>Kafka & Zookeeper Setup</summary>
  1. Download Kafka 2.0.0: https://archive.apache.org/dist/kafka/2.0.0/kafka 2.11-2.0.0.tgz